 The CMRC’s fifth annual science conference took place in Bristol in September 2018, with scientists, people with M.E., clinicians and industry professionals coming together to discuss research ambitions and bringing more collaboration into the field.
 Our 2018 conference playlist of presentations is available now on the Action for M.E.
 YouTube channel (please note that, due to the presentation of unpublished data, some speakers declined to be filmed); a short written report of presentations was published on 5 December.

-The M.E./CFS Biomedical Partnership
+The M.E./CFS Biomedical Partnership and DecodeME

 They aim to study the saliva of 20,000 people with M.E./CFS which will help us understand the disease and find treatments.
 Their DNA will then be compared with that of similar numbers of non M.E./CFS patients to pinpoint any genetic causes of the disease and possibly help guide drug development.